Taylor Hart

-Taylor Hart (born February 22, 1991) is a former American football offensive tackle.
-He was drafted as a defensive tackle by the Eagles in the fifth round of the 2014 NFL Draft before switching to offensive tackle.
-He played college football at Oregon.
+Taylor Hart (born February 22, 1991) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the fifth round of the 2014 NFL draft.
+He played college football for the Oregon Ducks.

-High school
+Early life

 Hart attended Tualatin High School in Tualatin, Oregon, where he was a first-team all-state selection on both offense and defense.

 Considered a three-star recruit by Rivals.com, he was rated as the 26th best strongside defensive end prospect of his class, and second best prospect from the state of Oregon.

 College career

 Hart attended the University of Oregon from 2009 to 2013, where he was a member of the Oregon Ducks football team.
 During his career, he accumulated 173 tackles, including 22 for loss, 16 sacks, 11 pass deflections and five forced fumbles.
-As a senior, he recorded a career season high 72 tackles, and was named a second-team All-Pac-12 selection.
+As a senior, he recorded a career season high 72 tackles, and was named a second-team All-Pac-12 Conference selection.

 Taylor met his wife, Lauren Hart in December 2010.
 The two married in March 2015.

 Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-He was drafted by the Philadelphia Eagles in the fifth round (141st overall) of the 2014 NFL Draft.
+He was selected by the Philadelphia Eagles in the fifth round (141st overall) of the 2014 NFL draft.
 On September 4, 2016, he was released by the Eagles.